SilkRose/Pony/src/stories/darling-and-date/darling-and-date-meta.md

 - Have sub-plot of Rainbow and Fluttershy liking each other, they ask each other out in an epilogue.
 - Each friend helps with one thing:
-	- Rainbow Dash - Provides entertainment, an aerial show, with clouds shaped to spell ‘Rarity <3 Pinkie’, and clears the skies for their date.
+	- Rainbow Dash - Provides entertainment, an aerial show, with clouds shaped to spell 'Rarity <3 Pinkie', and clears the skies for their date.
 	- Fluttershy - Helps make Rarity a dress for Pinkie to give her.
 	- Applejack - Provides the place and sets up the picnic with desert for the end of the date.
 	- Twilight Sparkle - Provides royal carriage for transportation on the date, and helps time the date for sunset.